vishwesh-D-kumar/AlgorithmFlowVisualizer/demo.md

 1. Attribute tracing through function calls :
-    After a mutable object has been marked for tracing it will be traced through all incoming function calls (self.dp in module)
+    After a mutable object has been marked for tracing it will be traced through all incoming function calls (example, self.dp in demo2.py)

 2. Globals tracing :
     Supports tracing of global variables